johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

+⚠️ Temporary note Nov 20: kernel 6.17.8 may cause audio driver issues, just stay on 6.17.7 for now.
+I'll investigate if it persists into the next kernel release.
+If you have a workaround you'd like to share, please post it in a github issue here.

 All major functionality is working in recent versions of kernel & firmware, with some simple config updates.
 I recommend using the latest stable Fedora as a starting point.